 The Lord emphasized to Kate that the whole thing was about unity in the body.
 They also were tempted to go outside of the boundaries of the instructions, but instead they resisted and stuck to the plan.

-They ended up in an inner courtyard for giving the communion to the land, and placed it by the memorial marker in the courtyard, because there also was no visible cemetery at this location.
+They ended up in an inner courtyard for giving the communion to the land and placed it by the memorial marker in the courtyard, because there also was no visible cemetery at this location.

 On the map, she also saw that the church was located in the business district of the city.
 For the last few years, Kate had discerned she would have a part in the uprooting of freemasonry in our state, and her and her husband were entrepreneurs, which seemed the perfect fit.
 Years before the event, when they had just moved to the Upstate, while working in her backyard, she had visualized freemasonry like a kudzu vine that overtook anything else in its way, but she had also seen herself yanking it out of the ground at the roots.